hstarmans/hexastorm/readme.md

 <br>
 Code is tested on the system shown in the image above, branded as [Hexastorm](https://www.hexastorm.com).
 The bill of materials (BOM) and links to FreeCad and PCB designs can be found on [Hackaday](https://hackaday.io/project/21933-open-hardware-fast-high-resolution-laser).
+The code took most inspiration from [LDGraphy](https://github.com/hzeller/ldgraphy).

 ## Install Notes
-Install [litex](https://github.com/enjoy-digital/litex), make a special folder for this installation For setting the power to laser over ic, you need to install smbus2. <br>
+Install [litex](https://github.com/enjoy-digital/litex), make a special folder for this installation.
+For setting the power to laser over ic, you need to install smbus2. <br>
 Python packages can be installed from apio to enable the toolchain.
 Apio nextpnr currently comes without python support.
 [yowasp](http://yowasp.org/) comes with python support but only works on a X86 system.
 Yowasp takes a lot of time to run the first time.